Environmental Geography BSc (Hons)UCAS Code: F780|Duration: 3 years|Full Time|Hope Park|UCAS Campus Code: L46

 An applied project based study block that can be undertaken as one of several formats e.g. fieldwork based (residential and/or non-residential); problem-based task; work placement related; or a block of work-based learning.

-Advanced investigations of a specific area of human geographies (eg. social, cultural and economic dimensions of the urban environment).
+Advanced investigations of a specific area of human geographies (eg. social, cultural and economic dimensions of island environments).

 A consideration and critical evaluation of the history and development of geography will be followed by detailed explorations of the current practice of geography.
 Associated advanced seminars will involve staff leading discussions on their research interests and expertise.

 Advanced studies of ecology through investigations of specific examples of applied ecological practice.
 This may cover, for example, ecological legislation, policy and guidance; ecological fieldwork methodologies and techniques; and, advanced approaches to the analysis and interpretation of ecological data.

 Current Research and Practice in Ecology and Conservation

 An exploration of the current knowledge, research and practice in ecology and/or conservation, for example, current research in conservation biology, terrestrial coastal ecology and palaeoecology.

 You will undertake fieldwork internationally.
 Past countries have included Malta.
 Following a brief introduction to the international fieldwork destination, this will comprise the design and execution of individual project-based fieldwork involving data collection relating to a negotiated topic of relevance to the destination.